Project-MONAI/MONAI/docs/source/highlights.md

 More details of practice is at [Model ensemble tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/models_ensemble.ipynb).

 ### 3. Transfer learning for different input / output classes
-`Transfer-learning` is a very common and efficient training approach, especially in medical-specific domain as medical datasets usually don't contain rich images for training.
+`Transfer-learning` is a very common and efficient training approach, especially in the medical-specific domain where obtaining large datasets for training can be difficult.
 So transfer-learning from a pre-trained checkpoint can significantly improve the model metrics and shorten training time.

-MONAI provided `CheckpointLoader` to load a checkpoint for the workflow before training, and it allows some `layer names` of current network don't match the checkpoint, or some `layer shapes` don't match the checkpoint, which can be useful if current task has different input image classes or output classes.
+MONAI provided `CheckpointLoader` to load a checkpoint for the workflow before training, and it allows some `layer names` of current network don't match the checkpoint, or some `layer shapes` don't match the checkpoint, which can be useful if the current task has different input image classes or output classes.

 ## Research
 There are several research prototypes in MONAI corresponding to the recently published papers that address advanced research problems.